 - reaching or maintaining a moderate body weight to reduce pressure on the vertebrae

 - keeping physically active to strengthen the muscles surrounding the spine

-- staying flexible and stretching when sitting for long periods
+- staying flexible and taking breaks to stand and stretch when sitting for long periods

 - practicing proper posture to reduce stress on the spine

 Practicing proper posture, exercising regularly, and following a balanced diet can often improve back pain without seeking medical help.

 A person should, however, consult a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such problems with bowel or bladder control.

 People experiencing severe back pain following trauma or physical exertion may also need to contact a doctor.